 b.
-Implementing revisions to CFR 29.30
+Proposed revision to CFR 29.30

-Joshua Johnson informed the committee that the Bureau has yet to receive further guidance on implementing the revisions from the U.S. Department of Labor.
-"Stay tuned," he advised.
-The committee did not have questions or comments.
+Owen reported that the Bureau has not received further technical guidance or direction on implementing the revisions from the U.S. Department of Labor.
+Bureau leadership advises that all sponsors "stay tuned."

 c.
 Federal grants to expand registered apprenticeship